MetricStream/SQLBuilder/docs/Rationale.md

 # Release Notes #

+- Version 2.5.0, released 2021-11-05
+  - added support for re-using data in a MockResultSet

 - Version 2.4.0, released 2021-11-04
   - minimal Java version set to 11
   - return ResultSet.TYPE_FORWARD_ONLY for ResultSet::getType of MockResultSet objects